The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Implementing the Relative Time Symmetry

 We begin with the notion that the internal wave-function of two-body bound state, $\phi(r^\mu)$, must not depend upon ``relative time,'' i.e., is independent of $r^0$ in the barycentric frame, or correspondingly $r'^0$ in any frame.
 This can be seen in the free field limit by kinematics if we consider a pair of equal-mass particles of 4-momenta $p_1$ and $p_2$, $p_1^2=p_2^2=m^2$, and a bilocal wave-function, $H(x,y) \sim \exp(ip_1x+ip_2y)$.
 We pass to the total momentum $P=(p_1+p_2)$ and relative momentum $Q=(p_1-p_2)$, and the plane waves become $\exp(iPX+iQr)$, where we define ``barycentric coordinates,'' $x^\mu=X^\mu+r^\mu$, $y^\mu=X^\mu-r^\mu$.
 Note that $P_\mu Q^\mu=p_1^2-p_2^2=0$.
 Therefore, in the center-of-mass frame, in which $P=(P^0,\vec{0})$ and $Q=(0,\vvq)$, we see that $Q^0=0$.
 This implies there is no dependence in the bilocal state on $r^0$ through $\exp(iQ_0r^0)=1$, and likewise no dependence upon a boosted relative time $r'^0$ in any other frame.
 If the particles are constituents of a bound state, then the ``relative time'' must decouple from the dynamics.
+Indeed, it is useful to think of the bound state as free field pair of particles for which the bilocal field is properly normalized, and the interaction is subsequently adiabatically switched on, maintaining this kinematic constraint.
+The free particle states then ``flow'' to become the bound states.

 Given an arbitrary Lorentz invariant function, $\phi(r^\mu)$, in any frame there will generally be dependence upon a relative time, $\sim \tau$.
 This is analogous to the gauge dependent components of a vector potential, and it is an artifact of using the bilocal field description.\footnote{I am grateful to Bill Bardeen for some discussions that inspired this perspective.} As described in the Introduction, the relative time, $\tau$, can be written in any given frame as $r^\mu = \omega^\mu \tau$, and implicitly requires the timelike, 4-vector, $\omega^\mu$, the ``arrow of relative time.''
 Hence, eliminating dependence upon $\tau$, requires a Lorentz invariant constraint, such as $\omega_\mu\partial^\mu \phi(r)=0 $.